remithomas/bs-react-native-elements/README.md

 - [ ] Add react-native props to Image
 - [ ] Text Component should accept only h1 props or h2 props... not both. multiple signatures

+## Contributing

+Please feel free to submit, comment anything on this repo :)